CatalystCode/project-fortis/README.md

 spark-submit --class DemoLocations --master local[4] target/scala-2.11/simple-project-assembly-1.0.jar
 ```

-Remember to update the Instagram and Cognitive Services access tokens in The demo files!
+Remember to update the access tokens in the demo files for Instagram, Twitter, Cognitive Services, etc!